devilflippy/SPT_Custom_Paint_Service/README.md

 It's an attempt to simulate a Painting service.
 So you can transform a regular item into a retextured one.
 Why I didn't said "paint" ? because you will create a new Item, it mean, if you want to change your regular M4 black with 76/94 durability, into a FDE one, you will have a 100/100 durability M4 FDE.
 It will be the same for all other items with durability stat.

-For now, it's a "free" service (just require the base item, and some tools).

 So basicaly, the real mod is MoreHideoutCrafts by papershredder432 (thanks for his awesome work). https://hub.sp-tarkov.com/files/file/999-morehideoutcrafts/.

 Then you need one of these retexture mods (or all if you want)